pingcap/docs-dm/en/task-configuration-file-full.md

     action: Do

 # The filter rule set of the block allow list of the matched table of the upstream database instance.
-block-allow-list:                    # Using black-white-list if the DM's version <= v2.0.0-beta.2.
+block-allow-list:                    # Use black-white-list if the DM's version <= v2.0.0-beta.2.
   bw-rule-1:                         # The name of the block allow list rule.
     do-dbs: ["~^test.*", "user"]     # The allow list of upstream schemas needs to be replicated.
     ignore-dbs: ["mysql", "account"] # The block list of upstream schemas needs to be replicated.